coop152/obsidian-vaults/System Architecture (25212)/Revision Notes/2021 Past Paper Answers.md

 3bi.
 Dependencies: (1 -> 3), (1 -> 4), (1 -> 7), (2 -> 6), (3 -> 5), (4 -> 6), (7 -> 8)
 Anti-dependencies: (6 -> 7)
 Output dependencies: (4 -> 7), (5 -> 6)
 3bii.
 When not using register renaming, Write After Reads (anti-dependencies) and Write After Writes (output dependencies) require the latter operation to be delayed until the former has been completed, incurring a runtime penalty like with Read After Writes.
-With register renaming, the order of the operations
+With register renaming, the latter operations do not need to be delayed until the former completes, as the previously overlapping registers no longer overlap and thus they do not affect each other.